EWC

 Mike Di Meglio: the enduring passion

-It's been more than twenty years since Mike Di Meglio has been collecting victories around the world.
-Spotted in 2002, when he was only 14, in a competition organized by the FFM, the Toulouse native entered the 125 Grand Prix three years later with the Liégeois team.
+It has now been more than twenty years since Mike Di Meglio has been winning victories all over the world.
+Spotted in 2002, when he was only 14 years old, in a competition organized by the FFM, the Toulousain arrived in 125 Grands Prix three years later with the Liégeois team.